 Creating the veins which feed into the Glasgow Avenues Project, part of the £115 million Glasgow City Region City Deal funding

-The aim and vision of the University of Strathclyde’s Places for Everyone project was to form an active, safe, and walkable learning quarter in the north-east of Glasgow city centre.
-Through the creation of an innovative urban realm, the downtown campus would improve the physical environment and allow the student population to move freely between the University of Strathclyde, City of Glasgow College, the nearby Glasgow Caledonian University, and the city centre.
+The aim and vision of the Sustrans Places for Everyone funded Creating People-First Infrastructure in a City Centre Campus project was to form an active, safe, and walkable learning quarter in the north-east of Glasgow city centre.
+Through the creation of an innovative urban realm, the city centre campus would improve the physical environment and allow the student population to move freely between the University of Strathclyde, City of Glasgow College, the nearby Glasgow Caledonian University, and the city centre.

-The design of a people-first environment can act as an exemplar model of how to change city centre space to reflect the needs of walking and cycling trips, as these are the preferred sustainable mode of travel.
-The area is to be designed so that it functions first and foremost for pedestrians, particularly by sustainable means.
+The design of a people-first environment can act as an exemplar model of how to change city centre space to reflect the needs of those walking and cycling, as these are the preferred, sustainable modes of travel.
+The area is to be designed so that it functions first and foremost for pedestrians..
 This will be achieved by reducing barriers to movements and improving connections between origins and destinations.

 We're better together

 Become a client

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us